Aoussiad-Mehdi/Static-Music-website/README.md

-# Responsive-Navbar.
+# Music Website.
-This is a Responsive Navbar using HTML CSS and JS.
+This is a Responsive static website using HTML CSS and JS.
-You can check it out here : https://codepen.io/MehdiAoussiad/full/zYqYjZq
+New features coming soon.